-Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal the rest of this section, instead of repeating "covered outpatient Part D drug" every time.
-We also use the term "drug list" instead of "List of ormulary." • if a drug is covered or if you meet the rules, you can ask us.
-Some drugs approval from us before we will cover it. • • ells you that your prescription cannot be filled as written, the pharmacy will notice explaining how to contact us to ask for a coverage decision.
-Part D coverage deci sions and appeals Legal Term An initial coverage decision about your Part D drugs is called a "coverage determination." a decision we make about your benefits and coverage or about the amount ugs.
-This section tells what you can do if you are in any of the following ☐ Asking to cover a Ferritor exception.
-Section Part D drug that is not on the plan's List of Covered Drugs.
-Ask for an 7.2 • estriction on the plan's coverage for a drug (such as limits on the amount of et).
-Ask for an exception.
-Section 7.2 ☐ Asking to get pre-a pproval for a drug.
-Ask for a coverage decision.
-Section 7.4 □Pay for a prescripti on drug you already bought.
-Ask us to pay you back.
-Section 7.4
+Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
+We also use the term "drug list" instead of "List of Covered Drugs" or "Formulary." ☐ If you do not know if a drug is covered or if you meet the rules, you can ask us.
+Some drugs require that you get approval from us before we will cover it. □ If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.
+Part D coverage decisions and appeals